amitport/darbak/test/fixtures/test.coffee.md

 `}`

-Notice that any client side rendering method, such as angular-js templates, could have easily been used.
+but notice that any client side rendering method, such as angular-js templates, could have easily been used.

-You can view the complete source of this section [here](https://raw.github.com/amitport/darbak/master/test/fixtures/test.coffee.md).
+---

-You can open the console and run this code using: `var t = new test()`
+You can open the console and run this code using `var t = new test()`

 	alert('welcome to darbak!')
-And don't forget it's **iced**-coffee-script:
+and don't forget that it's **iced**-coffee-script:

 	@saveForLater = (@later) ->
 	await @saveForLater defer()
-The code waits until you call `t.later()`, only then it will run the next block:
+so the code can wait for you to call `t.later()` before running the next block

 	alert('now is later!')